-From the Forwarding tab, shown in Figure 7-37, you can set up public services on your network, such as web servers, ftp servers, e-mail servers, or other specialized Internet applications.
-(Specialized Internet applications are any applications that use Internet access to perform functions such as videoconferencing or online gaming.
-Some Internet applications may not require any forwarding.)
+From the Forwarding tab, shown in Figure 6-31, you can set up public services on your network, such as web servers, ftp servers, or e-mail servers.
 When users send this type of request to your network via the Internet, the Router will forward those requests to the appropriate PC.
-Before using Forwarding, the Router's DHCP function must be disabled under the DHCP tab and the computer must be assigned a new static LAN IP address because the IP address may change when using the DHCP server.
+Before using Forwarding, you must disable the Router's DHCP function from the DHCP tab and assign the Router a new static LAN IP address, as the IP address may change when using the DHCP server.

-If you need to forward all ports to one PC, see the "DMZ Host" section.
+If you need to forward all ports for one PC, see the section on DMZ hosting.